Marital Property: Who Owns What?

 - Things bought with money either spouse earned during the marriage

 - Separate property that has become so mixed with community property that it can't be identified

-Example: Wife and Husband have been married for ten years.
-Wife works as a successful doctor and uses her earnings to buy a car.
-That car is community property, and both Husband and Wife own the car equally.
+Example: Martha and Fred have been married for 10 years.
+Martha works as a successful doctor and uses her earnings to buy a car.
+That car is community property, and both Fred and Martha own the car equally.

-Example: Husband owns a valuable piece of antique furniture that he acquired before the marriage.
-Husband alone owns the antique as his separate property.
+Example: Bernice owns a valuable piece of antique furniture that she acquired before the marriage.
+She alone owns the antique as her separate property.
 The antique is not community property, because it was acquired before the marriage.
-If Husband wants to give his wife a one half interest in the antique, he may; then, the antique would be part of the community property.
+If she wants to give her spouse a one-half interest in the antique, she may; then, the antique would be part of the community property.

 Before the marriage, the couple may enter into an agreement that lays out how the marital property should be divided upon divorce.

 - One spouse misappropriates the community property, whether before or during a pending divorce.